-There was an extensive report done by a research, marketing and communications firm based in Washington, DC.
+Key Findings for Real Estate Agents: There was an extensive report done by a research, marketing and communications firm based in Washington, DC.
 The firm has more than 30 years in the field of research with deep experience in the fields of financial services, housing and technology.
-I want to show you the results of some of this research as it relates to the mortgage industry and how it will help Realtors and mortgage consumers better pick a mortgage lender.
+I want to show you the results of some of this research as it relates to the mortgage industry.
+It will help Realtors and mortgage consumers better pick a mortgage lender.

 Below are four major findings from the research that Realtors see as their main problem with mortgage lenders:

 1. Speed of Mortgage Closings Is a Major Problem for Real Estate Agents and a Major Factor in Recommending Lenders.

 2. Reliable Closing Dates Are a Major Way That Real Estate Agents Evaluate Lenders.